SolidOS/data-kitchen/README.jz.md

 ### Change in interface

-* Viewing local files is now relative to a fileRoot which defaults to the "myPod" folder in your local install.
-So if your install is in /home/me/data-kitchen/ the default fileRoot will be "/home/me/data-kitchen/myPod" and the public folder and a request for file:///public/ will look in /home/me/data-kitchen/myPod/public/.
+* Viewing local files is now relative to a fileRoot which defaults to the myPod folder in your local install.
+So if your install is in /home/me/data-kitchen/ the default fileRoot will be "/home/me/data-kitchen/myPod" and a request for file:///public/ will look in /home/me/data-kitchen/myPod/public/.
   If you modify the fileRoot in renderer.js to "/home/me" a request for file:///public/ will look in /home/me/public.
 (TBD - read this